 Who else is a sucker for slow-burn romances?

 I don’t necessarily mean just in romance novels.
-Any fiction story with a love interest can benefit from an enticing, tension-filled romance.
-Just like any sub plot, cultivating a romantic side plot adds depth and emotional appeal to your story.
+Any fiction story with a love interest can benefit from an enticing, tension-filled romantic subplot.
+As with other types of subplots, cultivating a romantic subplot adds depth and emotional appeal to your story.

 …that is, as long as you do it correctly!